Hurricane Katrina disaster relief: Timeline

 The next day, Tuesday, August 30, An estimated 7,500 National Guard troops from Alabama, Florida, Louisiana and Mississippi were on duty, supporting civil authorities, distributing generators, providing medical care, and setting up shelters for displaced residents.
 As of 8 a.m., almost 3,800 Louisiana Army and Air Guard members were on duty to remove debris, provide security and shelter, distribute water, food and ice, and offer medical and law-enforcement support.
 The Louisiana Guard was coordinating with Florida, Georgia and Texas to secure two UH-60 Black Hawk and five CH-47 Chinook helicopters to support their operations.
 In Mississippi, more than 1,900 Guard troops were providing similar support, basing their operations at Camp Shelby.
 In Florida, more than 700 Florida Guard members were on active duty.

 On August 31, the number of military units were on duty in Louisiana, Mississippi, Alabama and Florida rose to almost 8,300.
-Joint Task Force Katrina is setting up at Camp Shelby, Miss., as the Defense Department's focal point to support the Federal Emergency Management Agency's relief efforts.
+Joint Task Force Katrina set up at Camp Shelby, Mississippi, as the Defense Department's focal point to support FEMA's relief efforts.